Mushroom paprikash or mushroom goulash is a flavorful mushroom stew, one of the staple foods of Hungarian cuisine.

 - Mix sour cream with flour in a bowl, add 4-5 tbsp of mushroom sauce to avoid lumps.

-- Pour the sour cream mixture over the mixture, stir and let it cook for 2 minutes so that the flour thickens your mushroom goulash.
+- Pour the sour cream mixture over the mushroom goulash, stir and let it cook for 2 minutes so that the flour thickens the dish.